siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

   (
     statement: [
       /*(Situation with a new model)
       + Build a discrete model modelling population by year and compute pop after first three years
       + By month
       + Modify it to be a continuous model*/
       A small population of fish have been introduced to a large lake.
 Make the following assumptions about the population of fish in the lake:
       - (M1) All the population of fish in the lake are the same species.
       - (M2) The inital population of fish in the lake is 28 fish.
       - (M3) After 1 year, the population of fish is approximately 57.
       - (M4) The year to year ratio of the population of fish in the lake is approximately constant.
       + Make a table of the population of fish in the lake by year for the first 5 years.
+      + Tiffany believes that the growth of the fish population in the lake can be modelled with an exponential function.
+Is Tiffany's belief consistant with the assumptions above?
+If not, which assumption is contradicted?
+If so, what rate $k$ will the exponential have?
       + Make a table of the population of fish in the lake by month for the first 5 months.

-      + Complete this discrete model, by creating a continuous equation (E1) that models the population of fish in the lake over time that is conistant with the assumptions and data above. //Tiffany think that this exponential with this function .
+      //+ Complete this discrete model, by creating a continuous equation (E1) that models the population of fish in the lake over time that is consistent with the assumptions and data above. //Tiffany think that this exponential with this function .
-        - (E1)
+      //  - (E1)
       //+ List two new assumptions (M5) and (M6) that could also be presented in this model, and make a note on the advantages or dissadvantages of including them.
       // List assumptions that make tiffany's model wrong.
       //- (M5)